Build a Custom Selector

 Request / Response format

-Before we start properly coding our service, let’s understand how our custom selector and our service interacts with each other.
+Before we start properly coding our service, let’s understand how our Custom Selector and our service interact with each other.

-Custom selector will request data from our service from a HTTP get request with some query params:
+Custom Selector will request data from the service from a HTTP GET request with some query params:

 ids